 Optimisations can be realised to satisfy some constrains or goals where there are several solutions of a given assignment.
-There are different approaches to optimise a given process or process chain [8].
+There are different approaches to optimise a given process or process chain [7].
 Block-oriented software was developed by Monostori&Viharos [2] under the name "ProcessManager" to optimise operations and/or production chains form various points of view in the same time.
 Multiple of objectives can be handled by the usual weighting technique.

 This program was used to optimise the plate turning assignment.
-The optimisation indicates compromises among the customer, owner of the company and the employed engineer.
-At this problem optimisations were performed:
+Optimisations were performed:

-- 1. From the point of view of the customer: His target is to buy a workpiece with the minimal surface roughness. - 2.
-From the point of view of the owner of the company owner: To reach the most profit the productivity has to be maximised. - 3.
-From the point of view of the engineer: The most stability of the process has to be assured.
-This requirement is expressed through the a/f ratio.
+- 1. From the point of view of the customer: The roughness has to be minimised. - 2.
+From the point of view of the producer: The production time has to be minimised.